 Werner Erhard continues to develop methodologies that provide universities and business with the means to design new contexts and paradigms – allowing individuals to think more independently and creatively, and to take more effective action, and providing organizations with powerful access to increased performance.
 Werner Erhard has lectured for a wide variety of prestigious institutions and professional associations around the world, including DePaul University, the Gruter Institute, Harvard Business School, Stanford University, University of Rochester Simon School of Business, Yale Law School, Yale School of Organization and Management, MIT Sloan School of Management Leadership Center, Harvard Law School, USC Marshall School of Business, UNESCO, and The Center for Public Leadership, John F. Kennedy School of Government, Harvard University, and Geisel School of Medicine at Dartmouth University.
-Werner Erhard's written works on the topics of integrity, leadership, and performance are often among the top most downloaded publications at Social Sciences Research Network (SSRN).
+Werner Erhard's written works on the topics of integrity, leadership, transformation and performance are often among the top most downloaded publications at Social Sciences Research Network (SSRN).

 Being a Leader and the Effective Exercise of Leadership: An Ontological / Phenomenological Model

 This course in developmental production is a collaborative work between Werner Erhard, Michael C. Jensen, Steve Zaffron and Kari Granger.